MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 ### Uniform Buffer Views (Option-2)

-Render state and program are created with buffer address views used for `g_uniforms` argument binding.
+Render state and program are created with buffer address views used for \`g\_uniforms\` argument binding.
 Per-frame uniform buffers are created.
-Program bindings are created for each cube instance and uniform argument binding pointers are saved for further modification.
-Program bindings for the first cube instance are initialized with uniforms buffer view of the first element, texture array and sampler resource views.
-Other program bindings are duplicated from the first one in a parallel for loop and override uniforms buffer view with the next element offsets.
+Program bindings are created for each cube instance, and uniform argument binding pointers are saved for further modification.
+Program bindings for the first cube instance are initialized with the uniforms buffer view of the first element, texture array, and sampler resource views.
+Other program bindings are duplicated from the first one in a parallel for loop and override the uniforms buffer view with the next element offsets.

 ```cpp
 void ParallelRenderingApp::Init()